RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab13.md

 ```

-Then, we can add a new pipeline that uses this task (replace the <user#> token with your username):
+Then, we can add a new pipeline that uses this task:
 ```yaml
   apiVersion: tekton.dev/v1alpha1
   kind: Pipeline